 - Packing for a trip also is way easier.
 No shampoo, conditioner, hairdryer, comb, brush, curling iron, curlers, and so forth.

 - Speaking of hairdryers, no more cursing a blue streak as you fumble about replacing a fuse that was blown because you dared to use a hairdryer and any other electrical apparatus – even the radio – at the same time.

 - Split ends?
 No way.

 - If you’re a criminal, you don’t have to worry about leaving DNA-laced hair at the scene of the crime.
 And if you’re not a criminal, you don’t have to worry about being falsely accused if a hair sample is all the police have to go on.

-- On the other hand, if you come home from a late night “working” and your significant other finds a few stray hairs on your suit, you’re in for it.
+- On the other hand, if you come home from a late-night “working” and your significant other find a few stray hairs on your suit, you’re in for it.
 (The bald/bright side of that scenario?
 Hey, if you’re being unfaithful, maybe it’s time you got out of that relationship.)

 - Gentle summer breezes are much more refreshing on a de-haired scalp.

 - If, by some misfortune, you’re scheduled for brain surgery, you save hospital staff the trouble of shaving your head.
 (The doctor will be thankful you saved them the effort and maybe work a little harder on your behalf.)